Kirby Smart: 2019 season

+2020 season

 In 2020, Georgia's regular-season record was 7–2.
+Georgia's two setbacks were to #2 Alabama and #8 Florida.
 The season was shortened because of the COVID-19 pandemic; all four games against non-SEC opponents were canceled, though Georgia played one more game than usual against SEC opponents.
+Georgia was slated to play ten games, but the game against Vanderbilt had to be cancelled due to COVID issues within the Commodore program.
 Georgia finished the regular season in second place in the SEC East.
 In the subsequent bowl season, the No. 9 Bulldogs beat No. 8 Cincinnati in the Peach Bowl, 24–21.

+2021 season

-In 2021, Georgia went 12–0 in the regular season, then lost to Alabama in the SEC Championship game, 41–24.
-Georgia was ranked No. 3 after this game.
-The Bulldogs beat No. 2 Michigan in the College Football Playoff semifinal game at the Orange Bowl, 34–11, then defeated No. 1 Alabama in the National Championship game, 33–18, to secure their first national championship since 1980.
+In 2021, Georgia went 12–0 in the regular season.
+Georgia lost to Alabama in the SEC Championship, 41–24.
+Georgia was ranked No. 3 after this game and earned a College Football Playoff nomination.
+The Bulldogs defeated No. 2 Michigan in the College Football Playoff semifinal game at the Orange Bowl, 34–11.
+Georgia defeated No. 1 Alabama in the National Championship game, 33–18, to secure their first national championship since 1980.
 With this victory, Smart became the first of Saban's former assistants at Alabama and just the second overall to defeat Saban (Jimbo Fisher, a former assistant at LSU and the head coach at Texas A&M, was the first after his unranked Aggies team upset the Crimson Tide earlier in the season).
+Smart was named SEC Coach of the Year for the 2021 season.

+2022 season

 In July 2022, Smart and Georgia agreed to a 10-year contract extension worth $112.5 million, making him the highest-paid coach in college football.
-In the 2022 season, Georgia went 12-0 once more in the regular season before defeating LSU in the SEC Championship game, 50–30.
-Georgia would then defeat Ohio State in the Peach Bowl 42-41 in a close contest.
-In the National Championship game, Georgia would beat TCU 65-7, making Kirby Smart a back-to-back national championship-winning coach, the first one since Nick Saban did so with Alabama in 2011 and 2012.
+Georgia started off the season with a #3 ranking in the AP Poll.
+The team started with a 49–3 victory over #11 Oregon.
+After the Oregon victory, Georgia earned the top spot in the AP Poll and reeled off seven more victories to set up an undefeated matchup against Tennessee, who was #1 in the College Football Playoff rankings and #2 in the AP Poll.
+Georgia defeated Tennessee 27–13.
+In the 2022 season, Georgia finished 12–0 once more in the regular season before defeating LSU in the SEC Championship game, 50–30.
+Georgia defeated Ohio State in the Peach Bowl 42–41.
+In the National Championship game, Georgia defeated TCU 65–7, making Kirby Smart a back-to-back national championship-winning coach, the first one since Nick Saban did so with Alabama in 2011 and 2012.
+Smart was named SEC Coach of the Year for the second consecutive season and the third time overall.